 - Appearance — This is a weighty digital design concept and focuses on conveying more subtle attributes like cheap versus expensive or complicated versus simple, using classic graphic design elements.
 When placed in a particular context (defined by motion, space, time, and even real-world culture), appearance can give the user cues on how to interact.
 Appearance includes variables that designers can play with, including color (hue, tone, saturation), size, shape, structure, proportion, and weight

 - Sound — Like 3D environments in interaction design, sound is an underutilized resource right now.
 This is because we mostly rely on visual cues on our screens.
-However, as voice user interfaces rise and evolve into conversational AI, sound cues and feedback will be more essential building block for designers.
+However, as voice user interfaces rise and evolves into conversational AI, sound cues and feedback will be a more essential building block for designers.

 Types of Digital Design

 Here’s where everything comes together.